uwolfer/swiss-post-address-verification-java-client/README.md

 ## License

-This project is licensed under the GNU Lesser General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details.
+This project is released under the Apache 2.0 license - see the [LICENSE](LICENSE) file for details.